OPENPAD-AI/openpadprotocol-verifiernode/README.md

 For further assistance, please refer to the project documentation or contact the development team.

+---

-# Implementing Node Start/Stop Verification with React
+# Interacting with smart contract
+Frontend start/stop verifier node with ReactJS
 For detailed instructions, please refer to the documentation located in the `example` folder.